 There could also be more complicated reasons for your girlfriend’s procrastination.
 Sometimes when a person in a relationship procrastinates, it’s because they privately worry that if they complete their task, they might be asked to take on other duties; especially if they find their task unappealing.
 Or, she may have grown dependent on you to take care of the tasks she’d rather not deal with.
 If that’s the case, then she needs to understand the other side of the coin: that her behavior causes you to experience feelings of resentment and discontent.
 If you find that whenever you try to talk with her about this situation, everything seems to break down into an argument or miscommunication, then it might be helpful to seek the help of an experienced relationship counselor.

-You can learn more about this topic by reading: The Habitual Procrastinator and His/Her Significant Other, which appears in Chapter Fourteen: The Procrastinator’s Relationships with Significant Others, in my book: How Many Procrastinators Does It Take to Change a Light Bulb?: Take Control of Your Life and Defeat Immobilizing Depression!
+You can learn more about this topic by reading: The Habitual Procrastinator and His/Her Significant Other, which appears in Chapter Fourteen: The Procrastinator’s Relationships with Significant Others, in my book: The More You Do The Better You Feel: How to Overcome Procrastination and Live a Happier Life

 My co-worker “the procrastinator,” doesn’t pull his share of the load, so I wind up having to stay late doing his work, and I’m not even being paid to do it!
 Is there anything that I can do about this situation?